Educator Resources & Teacher Training Workshops

 The JMM frequently partners with the Baltimore Jewish Council to provide workshops exploring various aspects of the Holocaust.
 Workshops are available for public, private, and parochial school teachers in order to promote effective Holocaust education throughout the state of Maryland.
 The sessions are held both locally at the JMM and at the United States Holocaust Memorial Museum in Washington, D.C..
 Historical topics and pedagogical techniques are shared in these programs.

-One day seminars are held throughout the school year; a four-day Summer Teachers Institute is held each summer in August.
-These workshops represent a serious and on-going effort to present educators with factual information from scholarly research on the basic history of the Holocaust, methodology for effective teaching, and resources for classroom teachers.
+The Summer Teachers Institute workshops represent a serious and on-going effort to present educators with factual information from scholarly research on the basic history of the Holocaust, methodology for effective teaching, and resources for classroom teachers.
+One day seminars are held throughout the school year, and a three-day Summer Teachers Institute is held each summer in August.

 Baltimore Hebrew Institute at Towson University